logo

 Disable Find My on your MacBook, iPad & Apple Watch using this simple guide

-At Asurion, we're your one-stop shop for troubleshooting, fixing, and maximizing your tech.
-Here are tips from our experts for how to turn off Find My on a Mac, iPad, and Apple Watch.
-If you need instructions for your iPhone, check out our guide: How to turn off Find My iPhone.
+At Asurion, we're your one-stop shop for troubleshooting, fixing, and getting the most from your tech.
+Here's how to turn off Find My on your Mac, iPad, or Apple Watch.

 Why would I need to turn off Find My on a Mac, iPad, or Apple Watch?